Bricktech2000/Website-Old/src/client/pages/WVUMK/index.md

 How to Use it
 -------------

 If you intend to use this software on a Windows computer, you can directly download the program by {clicking here:: ./Caps Hotkeys.exe}.
 However, I have not compiled the code to run under Linux since it uses Win32 libraries to work.
-If you would like to take a look at the code for yourself, you can {click here:: ./main.cpp} to download it directly to your computer!
+If you would like to take a look at the code for yourself, you can {click here:: https://github.com/Bricktech2000/Caps-Hotkeys-V2} to see its Github repository!
 	""And how do on earth do I use it?""
 It is very simple: hold down the [CAPS LOCK] key and press on one of the following keys:
 	{{./keyboard.jpg}}